alphagov/government-service-design-manual/service-manual/design-and-content/patterns/form-structure.md

     url: /service-manual/design-and-content/index.html
   -
     title: Design patterns
-    url: /service-manual/design-and-content/design-patterns/index.html
+    url: /service-manual/design-and-content/patterns/index.html
 ---

-Typically transactions will contain one or more pages of questions, where users enter information.
+{:.intro}
+Choose a structure for your forms that most naturally fits they way people need to use them.

-## Writing good questions
+## Asking questions

-Ask for as little information as you can.
-Keep the questions short and straightforward.
-Explain why your asking a question if it's not obvious.
+You can use a question or statement format.

-Your questions don’t have to be questions, you can also use statements, eg ‘What is your date of birth?’ or ‘Date of birth’.
+For example ‘What is your date of birth?’ or ‘Date of birth’.
 Just remember to be consistent across the transaction.

+Try to:

+* ask for as little information as you can
+* keep the questions short and straightforward
+* explain why you're asking a question if it's not obvious

-## Structuring the questions
+## Structuring forms

-It's important to choose a structure for the questions that most naturally fits the ways your users are going to want to use your service.

-## Things to think about
+Ask yourself:

 * how many questions are there?
 * will users need to answer the questions in a fixed order?
 * will they need to complete the transaction in a single session?
 * will their answers affect other parts of the transaction?
 * will certain answers result in the user having to abandon the transaction?
-* will they need to review and edit their answers?
 * will they need to add or remove items from a list, or change the order of items?
 * how many parties are involved in the transaction?
 * do any parts of the transaction take place offline?